-As far as I can tell, the guitar is entirely original, and when I finish the schedule of restoration works, it will be in great working condition!
+As far as I can tell, the guitar is entirely original, and apart from minor renewals detailed below, now that I have finished the schedule of restoration works, it is not only in great cosmetic condition, but even more importantly, it is in great working, playing condition!

 Original Nickel keyed individual tuners remain, complete with original bootlace ferrules/bushings, fully operational and with minimal age-related discolouration.
-Original Chrome tailpiece likewise intact, with some typical discolouration, but sound and in keeping....again placed loosely for photos, to be fully re-fitted on completion.
-Original pickguard does have a partial fine crack in the black top ply, typically just by the mounting screw hole. and will be reinforced on the back, before re-fitting.
-Original Bone Nut appears sound to re-fit, but if not a Bone replacement will be purpose-made.
+Original Chrome tailpiece likewise intact, with some typical discolouration, but sound and in keeping, has now been re-fitted.
+Original pickguard does have a partial fine crack in the black top ply, typically just by the mounting screw hole. and has been reinforced on the back, before re-fitting.
+Original Bone Nut was indeed sound.

 Overall, the condition is considered to be as good as you will find on a near 80 year old vintage archtop acoustic - as I hope you can see in the photos, it remains a superbly handsome guitar!
 Cosmetically, of course, there are marks & scratches, particularly where the floating bridge posts have projected through the bridge base & scarred the top, but of course covered by the bridge in position, and some other areas of localised finished damage to the top & elsewhere - without which it would not be a genuine 1930s/40s vintage guitar.
 Overall it is smart for a guitar this age, with a lot of original shine and depth of colour to the superb Deep Wine Red Sunburst!